Google Pixel 9 Pro XL vs Google Pixel 8

 Who should buy each?

-Choose the Google Pixel 9 Pro XL if: you need a larger 6.8" display, you shoot a lot of video with its superior camera, or you want the longest battery life possible.
+Choose the Google Pixel 9 Pro XL if: you need the biggest screen for media consumption, you shoot a lot of photos with its advanced camera system, or you want the longest battery life for marathon usage.
+(6.8" display, 5060 mAh battery)

 Conclusion